Rockies vs. Nationals Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 20 doubles, two triples, seven home runs, 38 walks and 34 RBI (82 total hits).
+- Jurickson Profar has 82 hits with 20 doubles, two triples, seven home runs, 39 walks and 34 RBI.
 He's also stolen one base.

 Profar Recent Games